derthadams/IMDb-to-neo4j/README.md

     Number of rows to skip:

-Once you've entered the number of rows to skip, the script will visit the profile page for each person on the list.
-It will then recursively scrape the page of each episode of each show they're credited with in order to generate season entities.
+The script will visit the profile page for each person on the list and then recursively scrape the page for each episode of each show they're credited with in order to generate season entities.

 The script will check neo4j first for any episodes to avoid having to scrape the episode